Atika-Syeda/DLCV_GTSRB/README.md

 This will load the model weigths from the last saved epoch to perform inference on test data.
 A *pred.csv* file will be saved containing the predictions for test data.
 A *.txt file will also be saved containing the classification accuracy.
 Other relevant figures will also be saved in the same output folder.

 ## References
-Please see acknowledgements and refernce section in the attached report for details.
+Please see acknowledgements and reference section in the attached report for details.